microsoft/FeatureManagement-JavaScript/src/feature-management-applicationinsights-node/README.md

-# Microsoft Feature Management Application Insights Plugin for Browser
+# Microsoft Feature Management Application Insights Plugin for Node

 Feature Management Application Insights Plugin for Browser provides a solution for sending feature flag evaluation events produced by the Feature Management library.